Food and Drink Events

 Tel: 07540 055934

-The Annual West Grinstead Ploughing Match and Show is this year to be held at Westons Farm near Christ’s Hospital at Itchingfield and kindly hosted by David Exwood. £6 per adult entry with children under 14 years free.
-Twelve different ploughing classes including Vintage, Novice and Open plus Horse and Steam Ploughing.
-Hedge Laying and cutting demos and welding and other craft skills.
-Livestock Show with cattle and sheep classes.
-Have a go at the coconut shy or skittles or watch the Farrier Display, cheer on the teams in the bale hefting or Tug-of-War and see the Sheep Shearing and Livestock Displays.
-Harris’ Fun Fair plus Ferret Racing.
-Clay Shoot and Gun Dog Scurry.
+Event: Saturday 15th September 9.30am.
+The Annual West Grinstead Ploughing Match and Show. £6 entry with children under 14 free.
+Twelve different ploughing classes including Vintage, Novice and Open, plus Horse and Steam Ploughing.
+Hedge laying and cutting demos, welding and other craft skills.
+Livestock show with cattle and sheep classes.
+Try the coconut shy or skittles or watch the farrier display.
+Cheer on the teams in the bale hefting or tug-of-war and see the sheep shearing and livestock displays.
+Harris’ fun fair plus ferret racing, clay shoot and gun dog scurry.
 Full range of local catering outlets and produce including licensed bar with range of local ales.
-Something for everyone in the family – hop on a Tractor and trailer ride to see all the show has to offer.
+Hop on a tractor and trailer ride to see all the show has to offer.